Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 ***Lieutenant Booker Campbell***

 Major Costello turned out to be a *hell* of a boxer.
-Like everyone on the HEAT, he looked *young,* almost like he was in his early twenties...but there was age and wisdom behind those fists.
+Like everyone on the HEAT, he looked *young,* almost like he was in his early twenties... but there was age and wisdom behind those fists.

 And ice water.
 They’d been sparring for half an hour and Campbell was pretty sure his CO was in the exact same sharp, calm mood he’d been when they first entered the ring, while Campbell himself was *definitely* feeling rattled.